Analyze Engagement Results: eNPS Report

 eNPS-Statements.png

-The system generates a score using the responses to this question, first by sorting ratings into three categories: Promoters, Passives, and Detractors.
+The system generates a score by sorting ratings into three categories: Promoters, Passives, and Detractors.

-• Promoters are those employees who are highly satisfied and likely to recommend your organization as a place to work.
-Employees who responded with scores of 9 or 10 fall into this category.
+• Promoters (scores 9–10) are highly satisfied and likely to recommend your organization as a workplace.

-The score is calculated by subtracting the percentage of employees that responded as detractors from the percent of employees that responded as promoters:
+The score is calculated by subtracting the percentage of Detractors from the percentage of Promoters:

 eNPS = % Promoters – % Detractors

-eNPS scores can range from -100 to 100.
-According to Great Place to Work, a good score is anywhere between 10 and 30, and a score of 30 or greater is considered excellent.
+eNPS scores range from –100 to 100.
+According to Great Place to Work, a good score is between 10 and 30, and a score of 30 or greater is considered excellent.

 Example